rediacc/docs/docs/console/ui-elements.md

 ### UI Optimization
 1. Collapse sidebar for more space
 2. Use filters to reduce data
-3. Sort tables by relevant columns
+3. Sort resultSets by relevant columns
 4. Export large datasets for analysis
 5. Use pagination appropriately